ciberado/k8s-lab-based-training/0400-DATA-AND-STATE/144-stateful-sets/README.md

 kubectl get pv,pvc
 ```

-* Modify the disk of the second `pod` and reduce the number of replicas
+* Modify the disk of the second replica and then delete that replica

 ```bash
 kubectl exec bash-statefulset-1 -- bash -c 'echo "Wip" > /datavolume/wip.txt'